nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 than males indicating that there is more variation in females that is harder to capture with either model.
-Case and Deaton have highlighted in a recent study that within the United States there has been a reversal of mortality trends over time for middle age females in recent years that both models have struggled to capture however this has not been tested in this analysis.
+Case and Deaton have highlighted in a recent study that within the United States there has been a reversal of mortality trends over time for middle age females in recent years[5] that, perhaps, both models have struggled to capture however this has not been tested in this analysis.

 ## Discussion

-In this analysis we presented an alternative model for forecasting mortality which uses a structured age format in is deterministic skeleton based of of the Sile model of mortality along with a temporal for development and structured random effects to be able to pool data across regions and forecast mortality results for separate locations and ages.
+In this analysis we presented an alternative model for forecasting mortality which uses a structured age format in is deterministic skeleton based off of the Siler model of mortality along with a temporal for development and structured random effects to be able to pool data across regions and forecast mortality results for separate locations and ages.
 This model differed from other models in that it incorporates the age structure that is inherent in descriptive